coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/janestreet/parsexp/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/parsexp/parsexp.v0.14.2/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This library provides generic parsers for parsing S-expressions fromnstrings or other medium.nnThe library is focused on performances but still provide full genericnparsers that can be used with strings, bigstrings, lexing buffers,ncharacter streams or any other sources effortlessly.nnIt provides three different class of parsers:n- the normal parsers, producing [Sexp.t] or [Sexp.t list] valuesn- the parsers with positions, building compact position sequences son  that one can recover original positions in order to report properlyn  located errors at little costn- the Concrete Syntax Tree parsers, produce values of typen  [Parsexp.Cst.t] which record the concrete layout of the s-expressionn  syntax, including commentsnnThis library is portable and doesn&apos;t provide IO functions.
-To readns-expressions from files or other external sources, you should usenparsexp_io.</dd>
+    <dt><b>description</b></dt><dd>This library provides generic parsers for parsing S-expressions from<br>strings or other medium.<br><br>The library is focused on performances but still provide full generic<br>parsers that can be used with strings, bigstrings, lexing buffers,<br>character streams or any other sources effortlessly.<br><br>It provides three different class of parsers:<br>- the normal parsers, producing [Sexp.t] or [Sexp.t list] values<br>- the parsers with positions, building compact position sequences so<br>  that one can recover original positions in order to report properly<br>  located errors at little cost<br>- the Concrete Syntax Tree parsers, produce values of type<br>  [Parsexp.Cst.t] which record the concrete layout of the s-expression<br>  syntax, including comments<br><br>This library is portable and doesn&apos;t provide IO functions.
+To read<br>s-expressions from files or other external sources, you should use<br>parsexp_io.</dd>
   </dl>
 </details>